-Man, this is a delicious, winter salad!
+Man, this is a delicious, vegan lacinato kale salad recipe!
 Roasted sweet potatoes, rutabaga and red onion mingle with crisp green apples, crunchy hazelnuts and fresh lacinato kale.
 The hazelnut vinaigrette is a mix of lemon juice, hazelnut oil, agave and kosher salt.
 Seriously good stuff.

 Plus, it smells SO GOOD while it’s roasting in the oven.

-Roasted Sweet Potato, Rutabaga and Green Apple Salad with Hazelnut Vinaigrette
+Hazelnut Kale Salad with Roasted Sweet Potato, Rutabaga and Green Apple

 1 large sweet potato, peeled and cubed